-If you can think of a task which you previously struggled with, but have now “gotten to grips with” and feel confident doing, it would be fair to say that you have “hit your stride”.
-This horse racing based expression perfectly sums up such situations.
+If you can think of a task you previously struggled with but have now “gotten to grips with” and feel confident doing, it would be fair to say that you have “hit your stride”.
+This horse-racing-based expression perfectly sums up such situations.

-At times there may be situations where a maximum effort is required to get something done.
-A rather vivid, but effective way to express this is to say that you are “busting a gut” in your efforts to succeed.
+At times, maximum effort may be required to get something done.
+A rather vivid but compelling way to express this is to say that you are “busting a gut” to succeed.

-The well-established expression “every cloud has a silver lining” perfectly captures a situation where something positive has resulted from an otherwise negative situation.
-This expression goes back as far as 1634 when John Milton coined it in his poem “Comus”.
-It’s versatility is proven by the fact that people often simply abbreviate it to “silver lining”.
+The well-established expression “every cloud has a silver lining” perfectly captures a situation in which something positive has resulted from an otherwise negative situation.
+John Milton coined this expression in his poem “Comus” in 1634.
+Its versatility is proven by the fact that people often abbreviate it to “silver lining.”

 Leave a Reply